fssa-batch3/meena.subramanian__web_project/README.md

          * The new product is created and added to the seller's product list page.

-    VIEW THE LIST OF PRODUCTS :  ( COMPLETD )
+    VIEW THE LIST OF PRODUCTS :  ( COMPLETED )
 * Scenario 1: Successfully view list of products
     * Steps :
         1. Login as a seller.